The second part of my evening at the Singapore Night Festival 2017. This post mostly covers the Fort Canning area of the festival.

 Moving down Victoria Street, I made my way back to my starting point i.e. the National Museum of Singapore.
 From there, I headed for the Fort Canning zone of the festival..

 Midway, I decided to pop into the Cathedral of Good Shepard, being attracted by some sort of candle-lighting event happening there.
 As I later discovered, this was actually not part of Singapore Night Festival 2017; it’s a church event not listed in the festival brochure.

 Nonetheless, I enjoyed this brief visit very much, having not visited the Cathedral for a long time.
 So as not to confuse this post, I’d put up the pictures I took there in another write-up.
 For the moment, let me just share this picture, which was taken in the car park of the Cathedral.

 Singapore Night Festival 2017 Zone 1 & 2

-Using the escalators next to the National Museum, I reached the mid-level (?) of Fort Canning and immediately saw this.
-The Flower of Life and the Infinite Self by Starlight Alchemy.
+Using the escalators next to the National Museum, I then reached the mid-level (?) of Fort Canning, and immediately saw The Flower of Life and the Infinite Self by Starlight Alchemy.

 At this point, along me to digress and get maudlin.
 This is a picture of Canning Rise, which I strolled down to return to the lower areas of the Night Festival.